 SHAPING THE BOWL

 Some people like to start using a bowl they have as a mould for this once they have a bit of a base created.
 Turn the bowl upside down and put the base coil you have on the bottom of the bowl.

 They then continue to coil around the bowl.
 I found that awkward.

 I found it easier to continue making the coil flat against my work surface.
 Then, when I had a coil big enough to turn into a bowl, I placed it on the mould for the coating stage.

 Pictured above, the coiled paper being pressed down over the bowl I’m using as a mould so I can coat it with a clear sealant.

-Obviously this bowl can’t be washed and isn’t food safe but it makes a very pretty decorative bowl.
-My daughter’s taking this one to university to use on her desk for holding paper clips and such.
+Obviously this bowl can’t be washed and isn’t food safe.
+It does make a very pretty decorative bowl.
+My daughter took this one to university to use on her desk for holding paper clips and such.

 Leave it flat like I’ve done in the picture above and it can serve as a trivet or coaster.

 See?
-An easy peasy way to make bowls and other items from magazine pages.
+An easy peasy way to make bowls from magazine pages.
 It’s a great way to upcycle those magazines into something beautiful and useful!